Positron11/fuzzer/docs/index.md

 # Slight Improvements `[V0.1]`

 Being well aware of the complete inadequacy of the previous fuzzer, I've decided to make a few changes <sup>[[gist](https://gist.github.com/Positron11/86c9c0c98d16ad1f35019a4bd3582ef5/a42cefcbf8f52b06bbd35cb3e8937f3d1e519ada)]</sup>.

-Note that somewhere among these changes is something that causes the printed output of the program to go completely haywire - sometimes.
+_**Note:** somewhere among these changes is something that causes the printed output of the program to go completely haywire - sometimes._

 ## ...
 To the Grammar

-The way tokens are stored (single tokens aggregated into a string array) seems exceedingly wasteful, as well as difficult to read and maintain.
+The way tokens are stored (single tokens aggregated into a string array) seemed exceedingly wasteful, as well as difficult to read and maintain.
 The major change made here is that expansions are now represented as full strings:

 ```
 &(Rule) { .key="<phone>", .expansions={